AaftabAalam/Rag-bot/README.md

 - **Docker Issues**: If running in Docker, ensure that the Docker container can communicate with the local Ollama service.
 The Ollama service must be started on the host machine.

 ## Limitations
-- **PDF Text Extraction**: The text extraction is basic and may not handle complex layouts, images, or tables in PDFs.
 - **Response Quality**: The quality of responses depends on the context extracted from the PDFs and the capabilities of the Mistral-OpenOrca model.
 - **Local Ollama Dependency**: The application relies on Ollama being set up and running on the local machine.

-## Future Enhancements
-- **Enhanced Text Extraction**: Improve text extraction to handle complex PDF layouts, images, and tables.
-- **Advanced Search**: Implement more sophisticated document search techniques, such as semantic search, for better context retrieval.
-- **Model Flexibility**: Allow users to select from different language models available through Ollama.

 ## Contributing
 Contributions are welcome!
 Please submit a pull request or open an issue to suggest improvements or report bugs.